FlaviaBastos/shell-history/README.md

 The shell history is an essential resource for a system administrator as it not only provides a view of past activities, but can also be used as a cookbook, providing insights for future activities and be used for postmortem analysis.

-Unfortunately the standard way the shell history works attaches the commands list to a terminal, session and/or individual host.
+Unfortunately the standard way the shell history works is that it attaches the commands list to a terminal, session and/or individual host.
 It would be much more valuable to have access to one’s shell history from any terminal you are currently working from.

 # GOALS